wdongac/Race-to-the-Top/README.md

 python R2T.py -I ../Information/Graph/triangle/RoadnetCA.txt -e 0.8 -b 0.1 -p 10  -G 256
 ```

-The `R2TSJF.py` has same parameters except no `-p`.
-Besides, one notice is that, we use base 5.5 instead of 2 in these two algorithms.
-That has no effect on any result of paper.
+The `R2TSJF.py` has same parameters except no `-p` parameter.
+Besides, one notice is that, we use base 5.5 instead of 2 in these two algorithms, which will not affect any theoretical result in the paper.

 There are five experiements for R2T.
-1) collecting the time of collecting relationships between base table tuples and join results for both sub-graph counting queries and TPCH queries; 2) experiments for sub-graph counting queries and TPCH queries with various epsilon; 3) experiments for TPCH queries with different scalability; 4) experiments for TPCH queries with different GS.
+1) collecting the time of extracting relationships between base table tuples and join results for both sub-graph counting queries and TPCH queries; 2) experiments for sub-graph counting queries and TPCH queries with various epsilon; 3) experiments for TPCH queries with different scalability; 4) experiments for TPCH queries with different GS.

-To implement above, we first go to `./Script`, for 1), run `CollectExtractInfoTimeGraph.py` and  `CollectExtractInfoTimeTPCH.py`; for 2), run `CollectResultsGraph.py` and `CollectResultsTPCH.py`; for 3), run `CollectResultsTPCHScalability.py`; for 4), run `CollectResultsTPCHGS.py`.
+To implement above, we first go to `./Script` and for 1), run `CollectExtractInfoTimeGraph.py` and  `CollectExtractInfoTimeTPCH.py`; for 2), run `CollectResultsGraph.py` and `CollectResultsTPCH.py`; for 3), run `CollectResultsTPCHScalability.py`; for 4), run `CollectResultsTPCHGS.py`.

 ### Naive Truncation with Smooth Sensitivity
 First create a database for the graph, named "NT_" +  graph name, for these experiments to collect the real counts after truncations.
 For example, for Deezer, run